 Cooling towers are needed by some plants to dump the excess heat that cannot be converted to energy due to the laws of thermodynamics.
 These are the hyperbolic icons of nuclear energy.
 They emit only clean water vapor.

-The image above (reproduced from the NRC) shows a nuclear reactor heating up water and spinning a generator to produce electricity.
+The animation above (reproduced from the NRC) shows a nuclear reactor heating up water and whirling a generator to produce electricity.
 It captures the essence of the system well.
-The water coming into the condenser and then going right back out would be water from a river, lake, or ocean.
+The water coming into the condenser and then going right back out is water from a river, lake, or ocean.
 It goes out the cooling towers.
 As you can see, this water does not go near the radioactivity, which is in the reactor vessel.

 The smallest unit of the reactor is the fuel pin.
 These are typically uranium-oxide (UO2), but can take on other forms, including thorium-bearing material.
 They are often surrounded by a metal tube (called the cladding) to keep fission products from escaping into the coolant.

 Fuel assemblies are bundles of fuel pins.
 Fuel is put in and taken out of the reactor in assemblies.
 The assemblies have some structural material to keep the pins close but not touching, so that there’s room for coolant.